 "They gave me the conditions I want where I have a lot of control over everything.
 The singles we have released have been in stereo.
 We looked after our own cutting.
 We just deliver them the acetates to press from.
 We have control over our own publicity.
 Pye are enthusiastic and they assisted financially in the launch of the label.”

-Like Down Under, White Cloud was distributed by Pye and when that company ceased trading in early 1976, Mental Notes was thus deleted, remaining unavailable in New Zealand for most of the 1970s until Mushroom acquired local rights from Coburn and reissued it in 1979.
+Like Down Under, White Cloud was distributed by Pye and when that company ceased trading at the end of 1976, Mental Notes was thus deleted, remaining unavailable in New Zealand for most of the 1970s until Festival acquired local rights from Coburn and reissued it in 1979 on their Interfusion label.
+Shortly thereafter the NZ rights passed to Mushroom where it has sat ever since (now owned by Warner Music).

 Barry Coburn went to Nashville where he became a very important name on the local country scene, but that’s another whole story.